Israel's army says it will advance preparations for the first phase of Trump's plan

-TEL AVIV, Israel (AP) — Israel's army said Saturday that it would advance preparations for the first phase of U.S. President Donald Trump's plan to end the war in Gaza and return all the remaining hostages, after Hamas said it accepted parts of the deal while others still needed to be negotiated.
+TEL AVIV, Israel (AP) — Israel's army said Saturday that it would advance preparations for the first phase of U.S. President Donald Trump's plan to end the war in Gaza and return all the remaining hostages.

 The army said it was instructed by Israel's leaders to “advance readiness” for the implementation of the plan.
 An official who was not authorized to speak to the media on the record said that Israel has moved to a defensive-only position in Gaza and will not actively strike.
 The official said no forces have been removed from the strip.